Memories: Get Rid of them and Live Happily

 This is based on our sensual memory.
 Hence one should learn to meditate on one’s breath or on the image of Vedic Gods.
 These are powerful ways to get rid of these memories that are associated with the senses.

-Episodic Memory problems
+Episodic Memory Problems

 EPISODIC MEMORY PROBLEMS